Some harmonic functions for killed Markov branching processes with immigration and culling: Harmonic functions for the killed process

 \section{Harmonic functions for the killed process}

-Throughout this section let $q\in (0,\infty)$ and define the process which is $X$, \emph{first} killed and sent to the cemetery $-\infty$ at the time $\ee_q$, and \emph{then} stopped on hitting $\{0,\infty\}$.
+Throughout this section let which is $X$, \emph{first} killed and sent to the cemetery $-\infty$ at the time $\ee_q$, and \emph{then} stopped on hitting $\{0,\infty\}$.
 We stress: to go from the law of $X$ to the law of $X^q$ one adds killing (at rate $q$) in the non-absorbing states \emph{only}.

 The following proposition characterizes the bounded harmonic functions of $X^q$ (with a well-defined limit at infinity).

 \begin{proposition} Let $f:\mathbb{N}_0\to \mathbb{R}$ be bounded and assume that